QuantV2X: A Fully Quantized Multi-Agent System for Cooperative Perception: Experiments

 \textbf{(i) QuantV2X preserves perception capability under heterogeneous settings.} Applying a basic channel-wise linear quantization method (as described in Eq.~\ref{equation1}) leads to a significant drop in precision and results in blurred BEV feature boundaries, as shown in Fig.~\ref{fig:alignment_effect} (a).
 In contrast, our heterogeneity alignment loss aligns the activation range of BEV features from heterogeneous inputs, producing sharper BEV feature maps and reducing false positives.

 \textbf{(ii) QuantV2X demonstrates strong robustness under noisy environments.} As illustrated in Fig.~\ref{fig:pose_error}, we evaluated the robustness of our method against localization error in the DAIR-V2X dataset.
+We follow the standard evaluation protocols~\cite{xu2022opv2v, zhou2024v2xpnp, HEAL} and use sample noises from Gaussian distribution added to the ground truth pose of each collaborating agent (positional or heading error).
 Under extreme settings, QuantV2X maintains performance comparable to full-precision models.
 Notably, it also preserves far-range detection capability.
 This finding highlights the importance of incorporating a spatial alignment loss during the calibration process.
 Without this design, the vanilla linear quantization method fails significantly under noisy conditions.
 Fig.~\ref{fig:alignment_effect} (b) visualizes that the spatial alignment loss further refines the 3D bounding box predictions by correcting their coordinates.

+More experimental results on the effectiveness of alignment module on higher-precision (e.g., AP70) and longer-range (e.g., >50m) are presented in Appendix~\ref{sec:appendix_adaround_explanation}.